HIV

 PrEP trial updates

 The PrEP Programme Oversight Board provided governance to make sure the PrEP trial was as good as it could be and that it progressed as planned.
-Updates from the Board meetings can be found here.
+Updates from the Board meetings can be found here: PrEP trial updates

-Please note that the recruitment to the trial has now ended and a routinely commissioned PrEP service is now being rolled out across England.
+Please note that the recruitment to the trial has now ended and a routinely commissioned PrEP service is now available across England.
+The main publication from the trial has now been published.

 Get involved